 As obvious as it was to Coventry and Kunz that Logan was innocent, they were ethically bound not to reveal, during Wilson’s lifetime, what he had told them in confidence.
 They did, however, prepare a notarized affidavit describing Wilson’s confession to them, which they kept in a locked box.
 There it would remain for a quarter of a century — until Wilson died of natural causes in prison on November 19, 2007.
 At that point Coventry and Kunz opened the box and broke their long silence.

 Five months later Logan was released on bail – but prosecutors threatened to retry him.
 Finally charges against Logan were dismissed on September 4, 2008, more than 26 years after he was arrested for a murder he did not commit.
+He subsequently received a certificate of innocence.

 In January 2013, the City of Chicago agreed to pay Logan $10.25 million to settle a federal wrongful conviction lawsuit.